 Michael Feeley founded giveWater after learning of Scott Hamilton’s nonprofit, charity:water.
 Both organizations exist to address the pressing need for clean, accessible water in many corners of the world.
 The search engine is a for-profit LLC that donates all its profits to charity:water and other organizations that bring clean water and sanitation to people living in places without that infrastructure.

-giveWater’s website is pretty bare-bones, compared to other social good search engines.
-It doesn’t share progress on their goals.
-It also lacks the engaging content that could get more people excited about using their search engine.
+giveWater’s website is pretty bare-bones compared to other social good search engines.
+It doesn’t share progress on the organization’s goals.
+It also lacks the engaging content that could get more people excited about using its search engine.

 Ocean Hero Recovers Ocean-Bound Plastic & Builds Recycling Infrastructure

 Ocean Hero knows how to get users excited about making a difference.
-Their website is chock full of information.
-It starts with a video explaining their “why.”
-They even have a five-part encyclopedia for those who want to learn more about marine animals.
-When you install their browser extension, you’ll periodically see pop-up quizzes about marine ecosystems and plastic pollution.
+Its website is chock full of information.
+It starts with a video explaining its “why.”
+The organization even has a five-part encyclopedia for those who want to learn more about marine animals.
+When you install its browser extension, you’ll periodically see pop-up quizzes about marine ecosystems and plastic pollution.

 Ocean Hero partners with Plastic Bank to establish and improve recycling infrastructures globally.
 In countries such as Indonesia, Haiti, and the Philippines, plastic becomes a valued commodity to be traded in for cash.
-Ocean Hero has recovered the plastic equivalent of over 23 million bottles from the ocean.
+As of this writing, Ocean Hero has recovered the plastic equivalent of over 36.5 million plastic bottles from the ocean.

 Tips for Using a New Search Engine

 We’re creatures of habit.
 It takes time for us to adjust to changes, even minor ones.
-A couple of things to know when using a new search engine:
+A few things to know when using a new search engine:

 - Be prepared for a different visual experience.
 If you’re used to Google, another search engine will look strange.